- Raw Food

 13 | Can I feed part kibble, part raw?

 It is not advised, and kind of defeats the point of switching to the most natural diet if fed alongside a highly processed dry food.
-Kibble and raw digest at different rates, and raw bone requires a more acidic stomach than kibble.
+Raw bone requires a more acidic stomach than kibble.
 If kibble is fed alongside raw then the acid may be weaker and cause tummy upsets from undigested bone.
 Furthermore, one of the reasons why it is safe to feed raw meat to our pets is because raw moves through the digestive system quicker than kibble, if dry food is fed also, the digestion overall is slowed which may give bacteria a chance to affect your pet.

 14 | My vet told me not to feed raw, why are they wrong?